-This Termination can only be used for a SolverPhase, not for the Solver itself.
+This Termination can only be used for a SolverPhase (such as <localSearch>), not for the Solver itself.

-6.8.5.
+6.8.6.
 Combining multiple Terminations

 Terminations can be combined, for example: terminate after 100 steps or if a score of 0 has been reached: